Chengbin124/cs225_final_open_flight/documents/results.md

 ## Leading Question
 We wanted to find out which airport was the most important or had the most flight connections.
 In order to find that out, we wanted to create a program that determines the betweenness centrality of all the airports in the world.
 We used airport and route data to determine shortest paths between airports and ultimately the betweenness centralities of the airports.
 However, it was difficult to determine which airport is the most important because of how large our dataset is.
-There are over 14,000 airports and routes, and it would be difficult and memory-heavy to parse through all airports' betweenness centralities and find the airport with the most connections.
+There are over 14,000 airports and over 100,000 routes, and it would be difficult and memory-heavy to parse through all airports' betweenness centralities and find the airport with the most connections.
+We did run a test and we saw that Hamad International Airport had 151,564 routes connected.
+It may not be the most important airport, but it shows that our program works as intended.
 If we had more time we could try to find a way to make our betweenness centrality algorithm more efficient.
-We could also create a better visualization of our map, perhaps a bigger map showing connections between airports.
+We could also create a better visualization of our map, perhaps a bigger map showing connections between airports and a way to show the most visited or important airports.